Measurement of the inclusive $\mathrm{t\bar{t}}$ cross section in final states with at least one lepton and additional jets with 302 pb$^{-1}$ of pp collisions at $\sqrt{s}$ = 5.02 TeV: Systematic uncertainties

 \item{Renormalization and factorization scale choice:} The uncertainty related to the missing higher-order diagrams in \POWHEG is estimated by independently varying one or both the \muf and \mur choices independently by a factor 2 or 1/2, excluding combinations with variations in opposite directions, which do not have physical meaning.
 As uncertainty in the signal acceptance, the maximum difference of all variations from the nominal values is assigned.

 \item{PS scale:} The effect of the choice of PS scale is studied by changing the scale used for the initial- and final-state radiation by a factor 2 and 1/2 with respect to its nominal value.

 \item{ME and PS matching (\hdamp):} The effect of the ME and PS matching is taken into account using the \hdamp parameter of the \POWHEG generator, with a nominal value of $\big(1.4\,^{+0.9}_{-0.5}\big)\mt$~\cite{Sirunyan:2019dfx}.
 The uncertainty is estimated by varying this parameter within the uncertainties quoted above, using dedicated signal \ttbar samples.
 The variation with respect to the central value of the signal acceptance is taken as the uncertainty.
-Due to the limited size of the dedicated MC samples a normalization uncertainty is estimated in jet multiplicity bins.
+Due to the limited size of the dedicated MC samples two separate normalization uncertainties are estimated for events with 3 or 4 jets.

 \item{Parton distribution functions:} The uncertainty arising from the choice of the proton PDF is determined by reweighing the sample of simulated signal events according to 100 replicas from the NNPDF3.1 NNLO PDF set.
 The eigenvectors of the Hessian matrix are taken to obtain one nuisance parameter for each replica, and the differences of the resulting variations with respect to the central value are taken as individual uncertainties, leading to 100 independent nuisance parameters.
 An extra contribution from the variation of \asmz corresponding to its uncertainty is considered~\cite{Butterworth:2015oua}.
 Since in this case there are two independent variations, two independent nuisance parameters are considered.